Is it okay to leave your gun in the car or the glove compartment, to run into a store really quickly?

 Business owners can now prohibit firearms on their property.

-Because of this victory, many businesses no longer allow firearms in their places of business.
+Because of this victory, many businesses no longer allow firearms in their business.

 How does this affect both open carry and concealed carry?

 For any person planning to patronize a business, entering that property with a firearm is criminal trespassing.